-Born and raised in the heavily urbanised city of Birmingham, UK, I had minimal exposure to the natural world.
-I eventually studied Biology, later specialising in Conservation and Biodiversity during my Master's, where I developed a heavy interest in entomology, biodiversity declines and supporting sustainable development globally.
-I purchased my first camera when I realised that the butterflies I studied were beautiful and it was possible to tell an engaging story that could captivate the general public.
+My early life was spent living in the urban sprawl of Birmingham, UK, where local parks were my only exposure to the natural world.
+I eventually studied biology for my Bachelor's, specialising in conservation during my Master's, where I developed a heavy interest in entomology, global biodiversity declines and sustainable development.
+I purchased my first camera to capture threatened butterflies during my Master's, realising the potential for sharing engaging stories that could captivate the general public.

-I am open to queries regarding creative work, prints, and research.
+I am open to queries regarding photography, prints, and research.
 Contact me using either the form below, or my email/phone as found at the bottom of the page.